No, snoozing 😴 is not for the lazy! 😄

 Taking forty winks does not help us to recover effectively.

-When we feel safe, we can sleep deeper.
+When I feel at peace, I can sleep deeper.

-However, the body is often in survival mode when it does not need to be.
+However, my body is often in survival mode.

 Behind this state there are often emotional memories that need to be explored.